neutronimaging/nexus4NI/docs/How-to-organize-the-data.md

 References from ToF can be stored in the same manner as for white beam, but now with all ToF bin also stored as one entry per frame.

 ## Diffraction based (__Soren__)

+Can mostly be obtained with a tomographic setup, with additional detector(s) off axis to record diffraction signals:
+•	nDetectors
+•	for each Detector: specs, position, rotation
+•	Rotation stage
+•	Translation stage
+•	Sample environment
+•	DetectorType
+•	Image_stack

+After reconstruction, reconstructed 3D voxel :
+•	Representation of scalars, vectors and tensors, unit cell
+•	Spatial coordinates
+•	Time

 ## Resonance (__Anna__, Alex)
 The basic data structure for resonances imaging (at least from Anton's MCP-Timepix detector) is the following: